 Some players will earn an invitation that allows them to advance directly to Day Two without playing in Friday's rounds.
 These invitations will also include Travel Awards.
 Day Two invitations are divided by rating zone as follows:

-The top 8 players from the US and Canada rating zone
+The Top 8 players from the US and Canada

 Players in Japan and South Korea will be awarded both Friday invitations and Day Two invitations as determined by each country's organized play system.